 Jeep is a well-known SUV brand in Australia, popular with drivers who value off-road capability, rugged styling, and spacious interiors.
 The Grand Cherokee and Wrangler are among the most recognisable vehicles on Australian roads, while the Compass offers a more affordable entry point to the Jeep range.

-From an insurance perspective, Jeeps generally fall into mid-to-high insurance groups due to their higher purchase prices, larger engine sizes, and the cost of replacement parts.
-Off-road use can also be a factor - some insurers may adjust premiums if the vehicle is regularly used off-road.
+From an insurance perspective, Jeeps generally fall into mid-to-high insurance groups due to their higher purchase prices, larger engine sizes, and the cost of American-sourced replacement parts.
+Off-road use can also be a factor - some insurers may adjust premiums or apply exclusions if the vehicle is regularly driven on unsealed tracks.

-All major Australian insurance providers - including AA Insurance, AMI, State, Tower, and ANZ - offer cover for Jeep vehicles.
+All major Australian insurers cover Jeep vehicles.
+Providers including AAMI, Allianz, Budget Direct, NRMA, and Suncorp all offer cover.
 See our full Australian car insurance comparison for more.

 Why Jeeps Cost More to Insure in Australia

-• Vehicle value: Jeeps tend to be higher-value vehicles, which directly increases insurance premiums
+• Vehicle value: Jeeps tend to be higher-value vehicles, which directly increases the sum insured and therefore the premium

 • Safety ratings: Current Jeep models generally achieve 5-star ANCAP safety ratings, which can help offset higher values